Light Trespass & Pollution

 • The International Dark Sky Association 2022 report on the State of the Science of artificial light at night.

-IDA 2022 State of the Science Report
+2024 State of the Science Report

 This briefing summarizes the current state of knowledge about how the widespread and growing use of artificial light at night interacts with six key topics: the night sky (Section 1); wildlife and ecology (Section 2); human health (Section 3); public safety (Section 4); energy security and climate change (Section 5); and social justice (Section 6).
 It also includes a discussion of the emerging threat from light pollution caused by objects orbiting the Earth (Section7).

-• Without the term ‘light trespass’ spelled out in local codes and ordinances, lights shining into bedrooms or homes must be litigated as a private matter, using nuisance lighting.
+• Without the term ‘light trespass’ and nuisance lighting spelled out in local codes and ordinances, lights shining into bedrooms or homes must be litigated as a private matter, using nuisance lighting.
 A high bar to clear to win a case, with uncertain outcome if the lights fall within current outdoor lighting ordinances, and a very expensive one.
 But outside lights are not the only cause of light trespass and light pollution, artificial light escaping from the inside of homes and buildings causes much light trespass and light pollution.
 Both must be addressed by the source of the light trespass, not the recipient.

 • DECLARATION